Ski Size Calculator

 5. Ski Width

 Narrower skis feel lightning quick from edge to edge and carve like crazy on hardpack.
-Go wider and you’ll float better in soft snow but they can feel a bit sluggish when you’re just cruising.
+Go wider and you’ll float way better in soft snow, but may feel a bit sluggish when you’re just cruising.

 If you’re not sure, something in the middle is usually the safe bet.
 Width won’t totally change your length but it does change how that length feels under your feet.